 Part of the Amaranthaceae family, plants in the Celosia genus grow as warm weather annuals in all growing zones.
 In spite of the fact that there are about 60 species of celosia, most garden varieties are members of the argentea and spicata species.
 Within these species, you’ll discover tall spiky flowers, dense feathery plumes, and bizarre coral-like blooms in vibrant colors.
 The foliage of most celosia types is green, but some varieties have burgundy or bronze leaves.

 How to Plant Celosia

 You can prevent problems like stem rot and leaf spot by providing celosias with plenty of unfiltered sunshine and moderate irrigation.
-Although celosias can tolerate clay soil if this is combined with heavy rainfall the plants will likely fail.
+Although celosias can tolerate clay soil, the plants will likely fail if combined with heavy rainfall.

 Celosias produce their vivid flowers without asking for much fertilization in return.
 If the plants begin to look tired, add some seaweed or fish emulsion to the watering can for a boost of trace nutrients.

 Some celosias may require staking.
 If you plant a tall variety with large flower heads in an open area, winds or storms can cause stem breakage.
 Planting these large flowering types in a sheltered part of the garden makes staking optional, as long as the plants receive the full sun they need to stay vigorous.